-Sources of Inflow and Infiltration (I&I) in Saint Paul include defective private service laterals. compromised manhole frames, manhole cover pick holes and groundwater infiltration.
-The City of Saint Paul completed separation of the previously-combined sanitary and storm sewer systems between 1985 and 1996 at a cost of approximately \$400 million.
+Sources of Inflow and Infiltration (I&I) in Saint Paul include defective private service laterals, compromised manhole frames, manhole cover pick holes, connected rainleaders and groundwater infiltration.
+The City of Saint Paul completed separation of the previously-combined sanitary and storm sewer systems between 1985 and 1996, at a cost of approximately \$400 million.
 This included a property-by-property identification and disconnection of rainleaders.
 The Metropolitan Council adopted an I&I Surcharge Program in 2006.
 The City of Saint Paul conducted an I&I pilot study in the Highland Park neighborhood in 2007, consisting of flow monitoring and smoke testing.
 The City has been making annual investments to address I&I in both the public and private components of the Saint Paul sanitary sewer conveyance system since 2008, with an average annual investment of approximately \$5 million.
+In 2014, the City conducted a system-wide capacity analysis, which helped identify areas of higher wetweather flow, an indicator of I&I, which has also informed investigation priorities and metering activities.